Now You're Talking

 About the speaker

 Trevor Cox is professor of acoustic engineering at the University of Salford.
 He has presented numerous science documentaries on BBC Radio and written feature articles for New Scientist, Sound on Sound and The Guardian.
-He is author of Sonic Wonderland for which he won an ASA science writing award.
-His new book is Now You’re Talking, which appears in paperback in May 2018.
+He is author of Sonic Wonderland for which he won an ASA science writing award, and Now You're Talking.

 "A David Attenborough of the acoustic realm, whose knowledge is unimpeachable yet worn lightly, whose language is vivid yet without indulgence" (David Hendy Observer)